cvent/datadog-backstage-plugins/plugins/datadog-entity-sync-backend/README.md

 });
 ```

-The "serializeEntity" will take an entity (and an optional preloaded dataset) and return an `EntityV3`.
+The `serializeEntity` function takes an entity (and an optional preloaded dataset) and returns an `EntityV3`.
-There is also an option where you can specify a set of data to be "preloaded" when a sync starts that will be passed to the serializeEntity as such.
+You can specify a set of data to be "preloaded" when a sync starts that will be passed to the `serializeEntity` function.

-Below is an example where we want to get some additional data from the owning teams to add to the entity.
+Below is an example where we retrieve additional data from the owning teams to add to the entity:

 ```typescript
 import {